 - Quality of flavor.
 Is the flavor good or bad?

 - True to flavor.
-Does the seltzer taste like it claims to taste like?
+Does the sparkling water taste like it claims to taste like?

 Let’s get drinking!